top of page

 Bogdan Shutka, Anastasiia Kuzmyna, Olena Vyshnevska, Vyshnevski Sisters (Hanna Vyshnevska, Olha Vyshnevska)

-Instruments: old-world bandura, wheeled lyre, trembita, Christmas horn, flute, Hutsul cymbals, violin, drymba
+Instruments: old-world bandura, Hutsul cymbals, Christmas horn, flute, violin, drymba, bells

 Photo exhibition: Roman Gorbun